sonatype-nexus-community/nexus-iq-server-installer/.github/github-actions-readme.md

   Check: `Require branches to be up to date before merging`

   Under "Status checks that are required.", ensure the line: `Build Installer` -> "GitHub Actions" exists.
+  `Build Installer` maps directly to the job with that name in the file: [build.yml](./workflows/build.yml).